Do you have a kid who doesn’t care about consequences? If so, this dad’s story probably sounds more than familiar to you:

-Even just reading that story, I feel myself getting overwhelmed!
-Sometimes, parenting is so hard.
+Even just reading that story, I feel myself getting overwhelmed.
+Parenting is hard.
+And it’s often frustrating.

 When your child refuses to respond to consequences, how else are you supposed to get them to change their behavior?
 When nothing works, how are you supposed to get them to follow the rules?

 Certainly, every family is unique.
 Your situation may look different on the surface, but I bet lots of parents experience a vicious cycle that looks something like this:

 Now he’s even more resistant, and we’re even more annoyed.
 He gets another consequence.
 And still, nothing changes.

 Fortunately, there is a way through this seemingly never-ending conflict.
 And the answer might not be what you think.

 James Lehman in The Total Transformation® Program tells us that you can’t punish a kid into better behavior.
 So while it’s certainly tempting, taking everything away from your child is unlikely to be effective in changing behavior.

 James goes on to say that “stacking” consequences—adding one after another—only teaches a child to “do time,” and simply wait out his consequences rather than actually follow any rules or change behavior.

 In addition, when you stack up too many consequences or ground your kid indefinitely, they see this as a hole from which they will never escape so they stop trying and stop caring as a natural reaction.

 Think of it this way: if everything is taken away and there’s no chance of earning anything back anytime soon, why would they bother to try?